programmfabrik/easydb-documentation/content/technical/_index.en.md

 ## Overview

 All services are connected using HTTP(S) and can be installed on different servers.
 The EAS data store can be local, SAS or NAS.
-EAS stores file as actual files, all metadata is store in an RDBMS (Postgresql), the Elasticsearch index is used only for searches and thus a copy of the SQL-data.
+EAS stores file as actual files, all metadata is store in an RDBMS (PostgreSQL), the Elasticsearch index is used only for searches and thus a copy of the SQL-data.

 easydb is packaged as a [Docker](https://www.docker.com/) image and runs on many Linux distributions.